 Go to Spy's options in the Interface Addons window and open the Alerts section.
 Both visual warnings and audio alerts can be turned on or off.

-Currently enUS and ptBR.
+Currently enUS, ptBR and zhTW.
 Please contact me on this site if you are able to provide translations for other languages.
-I will introduce other languages in a future release.
+I will try to introduce other languages in future releases.

 Written by Immolation from Cho'gall (US).